cloudera/impyla/README.md

 write tests for a particular component, please ask on the issue for guidance.

 Second, please keep your patch narrowly targeted to the problem described by the issue.
-It’s better for everyone if we maintain discipline about the scope of each patch.
+It's better for everyone if we maintain discipline about the scope of each patch.
 In general, if you find a bug while working on a specific feature, file a issue for the bug, check if you can assign it to yourself and fix it independently of the feature.
 This helps us to differentiate between bug fixes and features and allows us to build stable